-49ers close facility after player’s positive COVID-19 test
+49ers close facility after receiver Kendrick Bourne’s positive COVID-19 test 3 days after game vs. Seahawks

 The Packers are scheduled to leave Green Bay later Wednesday afternoon.

+The Niners also released 2018 second-round pick Dante Pettis earlier this week, leaving rookie Brandon Aiyuk and Trent Taylor as the only wide receivers on the active roster with a catch this season.

+San Francisco also could call up a receiver from the practice squad with Kevin White, River Cracraft and Chris Finke all options.

 This is the first positive coronavirus test for the 49ers since the start of the regular season.
-They had three players on the COVID-19 list in the preseason, with receiver Richie James Jr., running back Jeff Wilson Jr. and linebacker Fred Warner all spending time on the list.
+They had three players on the COVID-19 list in the preseason, with James, running back Jeff Wilson Jr. and linebacker Fred Warner all spending time on the list.

 The Packers are dealing with their own issues with the coronavirus after running back AJ Dillon tested positive on Monday.
 Running back Jamaal Williams and linebacker Kamal Martin were placed on the COVID-19 list on Tuesday as “high-risk” contacts to Dillon.